feklee/san/connector/README.md

     ![Crimped contact pin](step_3.jpg)

  4. Place the cable into the pipe, with contact pins and connectors at both ends.
 Trim the center wire to adapt to the length of the pipe.
+Finally, crimp the other contact pin.

     ![Components sticking out of pipe](step_4.jpg)